tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体处理/控制台指南/模板设置_intl_en.md

 MPS provides preset screenshot templates, which can be used in workflows.
 Three types of screenshots are supported: time point screenshot, sampled screenshot, and image sprite screenshot.
 You can also click **Create Template** to customize your own screenshot templates.

 ### Time point screenshot
 To create a time point screenshot, select time point screenshot for screenshot type.
 You can set the template name and screenshot dimensions when creating a template, but the time point must be set in workflows.
-For detailed instructions, please see [Workflow Management](https://intl.cloud.tencent.com/document/product/1041/33485).
+For detailed instructions, please see [Workflows](https://intl.cloud.tencent.com/document/product/1041/33485).

 | Item | Description |
 | --- | ----|